Exposure factor

-The exposure factor is represented in the impact of the risk over the asset, or percentage of asset lost.
+The exposure factor is usually a subjective value that the person assessing risk must define.
+It is represented in the impact of the risk over the asset, or percentage of asset lost.
 As an example, if the asset value is reduced two thirds, the exposure factor value is 0.66.
 If the asset is completely lost, the exposure factor is 1.0.